OUR CAMPAIGN TO SAVE SPECIES FROM A ROGUE FEDERAL AGENCY ACTING FOR PRIVATE INTERESTS

 Many of these animals are carnivores at the top of the food chain and have a tremendous benefit to overall ecosystem health.
 They include endangered species and, largely, animals that agribusiness interests consider undesirable — as well as many animals that aren’t intended targets of the agency.
 The century-old Wildlife Services — which has reportedly killed 32 million native animals since 1996 — destroys these creatures on behalf of such interests without explaining to the public what it’s doing or where, the methods it’s using, on whose behalf it’s acting, or why.
 It frequently doesn’t even attempt to use nonlethal methods before shooting coyotes and wolves from airplanes, or laying out traps and exploding poison caps indiscriminately — including in public areas — without any rules.
 Stories about Wildlife Services consistently emerge describing an agency that routinely commits extreme cruelty against animals, leaving them to die in traps from exposure or starvation, attacking trapped coyotes, and brutalizing domestic dogs.
 Many people who know about the agency have criticized this dark, secretive entity as a subsidy for livestock interests.

-To protect defenseless wildlife from Wildlife Services and begin to restore the natural balance of ecosystems, in 2013 the Center filed a comprehensive petition for rulemaking with the Department of Agriculture, which is supposed to oversee the secretive agency’s actions.
-This legal petition demands the development of a regulatory code — something that every other agency maintains — to reform the agency and bring it in line with all of the nation’s laws, policies and values.
+To protect defenseless wildlife from Wildlife Services and begin to restore the natural balance of ecosystems, in 2013 the Center filed a comprehensive petition for rulemaking with the Department of Agriculture, which is supposed to oversee Wildlife Service's actions, demanding the development of a regulatory code — something that every other agency maintains — to reform the agency and bring it in line with all of the nation’s laws, policies and values.

-We’ve also taken legal action in Arizona, California, Idaho, Oregon and Texas to protect animals from Wildlife Services.
-Our legal team recently secured environmental analyses of Wildlife Services’ killing of cormorants in Oregon and predators like wolves in Idaho, as well as an agreement in Mendocino County, Calif., to suspend its annual contract with this federal program.
+Other past work includes legal action in Arizona, California, Idaho, Oregon and Texas to protect animals from Wildlife Services, which helped secure environmental analyses of Wildlife Services’ killing of cormorants in Oregon and predators like wolves in Idaho, as well as an agreement in Mendocino County, Calif., to suspend its annual contract with this federal program.